 When it comes to relationships, there will always be another man or woman waiting to take your place.
 That’s something you have no control over.

-Instead of building on our natural quality of being “unlike any other”, we buy into ads, advice and techniques that make us “just like everybody else”.
+Instead, we buy into advice and techniques that make us “just like everybody else”.
 We dress like the next girl, talk “the game” like the next guy and play the part of “every man” and “every woman”.
-In the process, we lose that “one-of-a-kind” quality and with it our natural flow with the Law of Scarcity.
+In the process, we lose our uniqueness and what sets us apart.

 It’s important, crucial and absolutely vital that you make that person feel that they have something that no one else has — YOU!